-The State Bar launched a new online billing and payment application for 2017 fees.
-Paper billing statements are no longer sent to attorneys.
+Beginning in 2017, the State Bar launched a new online billing and payment application for annual fees.
+As a result, paper billing statements are no longer mailed to attorneys.
 Instead, statements are available online through My State Bar Profile.

 Once an attorney’s State Bar fees are paid, a paper bar card can be downloaded through My State Bar Profile.
 Plastic bar cards will be available upon request and can also be ordered through My State Bar Profile.

-Individual attorneys make payments online through My State Bar Profile.
+Individual attorneys can make payments online through My State Bar Profile.
 Attorneys should make sure that the email provided for communications from the State Bar is current.

 Law firms and agencies can now use the State Bar’s new agency billing system to calculate billing costs and make payments for a group of attorneys.